Wilton Place Street Band

 Wilton Place Street Band was an American disco group of studio musicians put together by record producer Trevor Lawrence in Los Angeles, California for the purpose of recording an instrumental disco cover version of the theme tune to I Love Lucy.
 The resultant "Disco Lucy" was released on Island Records as a single in 1977.
 It reached #7 on the U.S. Club Play chart, #9 Easy Listening and #24 on the Top 40.

 Disco Lucy

-Record producer Trevor Lawrence assembled studio musicians into a disco group in Los Angeles, California.
+Record producer Trevor Lawrence assembled studio musicians, including his then-wife Lynda Lawrence of the Supremes into a disco group in Los Angeles, California.
 The purpose of the Wilton Place Street Band—so named because Lawrence lived on Wilton Place in L.A.— was to record an instrumental disco cover version of the theme tune to I Love Lucy.
 The result was released as the single "Disco Lucy" on Island Records in 1977.
 It hit #7 on the U.S. Club Play chart and #24 on the Top 40.
 The song was also released in Australia where it peaked at number 93.